U.N. chief tells Security Council: Afghanistan 'hanging by thread' | Business

 Afghanistan is "hanging by a thread," United Nations Secretary-General Antonio Guterres told the Security Council on Wednesday, calling for countries to authorize all transactions needed to carry out humanitarian activities in the Taliban-ruled state.
 He also pushed for a suspension of any rules or conditions constricting "lifesaving" aid operations as millions in the country suffer extreme hunger, education and social services are on the brink of collapse, and a lack of liquidity limits the capacity of the United Nations and aid groups to reach people in need.

+"There is compelling evidence of an emerging environment of intimidation and a deterioration in respect for human rights.
+This suggests that the consolidation of government authority may be leading toward control of the population by fear," the U.N. special envoy on Afghanistan, Deborah Lyons, told the council.
 In December, donors to a frozen World Bank-administered Afghan Reconstruction Trust Fund agreed to transfer $280 million to the World Food Program and U.N. children's agency UNICEF to support nutrition and health in Afghanistan.
 Guterres said the remaining $1.2 billion in the fund needed "to be freed up urgently to help Afghanistan's people survive the winter."
-During the U.N.
-Security Council meeting on Wednesday, Russia and China took aim at the United States over unilateral sanctions and frozen Afghan assets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)